-The impact of these devolved policies and responsibilities can already be seen in the pipeline, with over 900 MW of potential onshore wind in South Wales.
+The impact of these devolved policies and responsibilities can already be seen in the pipeline, with over 1.7 GW of potential onshore wind in South Wales.
 In contrast, the NG licence areas in England are anticipated to have little to no onshore wind development in the near term.

-Welsh Government ambitions for low carbon energy, such as 1 GW of locally owned renewable energy capacity and 70% of energy consumption generated by renewables by 2030, have been reflected in the analysis.
+Welsh Government have several ambitions for low carbon energy, such as 1.5 GW of locally owned renewable energy capacity (excluding heat pumps), 5.5 GWth of heat pump capacity, and the equivalent of 100% of electricity consumption generated by renewables by 2035.